Skip to main content

 12 months

-This course helps natural storytellers utilise experimental media techniques and technologies to produce a range of innovative moving image outcomes and break new ground through the visual representation of fashion narratives.
+Utilise experimental media techniques and technologies to produce a range of innovative moving image outcomes, developing and redefining fashion film as a genre.

 Course summary